khangich/machine-learning-interview/README.md

 # Machine Learning Interview Preparation (MLIP)
 ## Intro
-* Problem: ML engineer interview has a wide range of technical areas i.e big data, ML fundamental, Deep Learning fundamentals, Leetcode etc. Try to study everything within short time is a bad strategy.
+* Problem: ML engineer interview has a wide range of technical areas i.e big data, ML fundamental, Deep Learning fundamentals, Leetcode etc. Trying to study everything within short time is a bad strategy.
 I have only one goal: save your time, prepare interview effectively.
+I've been helping around 50 people to prepare for MLE interview.
+Now I want to do it at scale.

 * Solution: provide a **minimum** set of focus area which covers all interview questions.
 I have interviewed at a lot of big companies (FAAG, MS, SnapChat, StitchFix, Intuit etc).
 I will not shared interview questions because of NDA.